-Saranac Lake is a small mountain town; a unique place born from its rich history and the contributions of the people who have called it home.
-From brazen and fun winter events to arts and culture, Saranac Lake makes a conscious effort to be distinctive.
+Saranac Lake is a small mountain town; a unique place born from its rich history and the contributions of the people who have long called it home.
+From hot winter events and arts and culture to traditional winter activities and sports, Saranac Lake definitely does not hibernate in winter.
 Visit for the day or for the weekend.
-We're here because we love it here — come see why, relax, and have some fun!
+Come see why Saranac Lake is so well loved and relax and have some fun!

 Saranac Lake is buzzing with activity all year-round, and winter is no different.